keajs/kea-docs/docs/quickstart.md

 That page describes not only *what* you can do in Kea, but also *why*.
 It's required reading if you are starting to use Kea in an actual app.

-There's nothing below that's not covered in [Core Concepts](/docs/concepts), so feel free to skip this and go straight for the juicy bits.
+There's nothing on this page that's not covered in [Core Concepts](/docs/concepts), so feel free to skip this and go straight for the [juicy bits](/docs/concepts).
 :::